 When dormitory residents learn from their seniors/juniors and colleagues in the dormitory, and share in friendly rivalries, it encourages their self-sustaining growth.
 We believe that personal networks crossing organizational boundaries built at dormitories, as well as everyday life itself and the sense of community from living there, will become invaluable assets for their future and we encourage new graduates hired by the company in particular to make use of our dormitories.

-At present, almost 400 employees, mostly young employees who have been with Mitsui less than three years, reside in four dormitories located in the suburbs of Tokyo.
-Inter-dormitory sports competitions and other events as well as everyday life at each dormitory help to deepen communication among employees along vertical, horizontal, and diagonal axes.
+At present, approximately 340 employees, mostly young employees who have been with Mitsui less than three years, reside in four dormitories located in the suburbs of Tokyo.
+Welcome parties for newcomers, social dinners and other events as well as everyday life at each dormitory help to deepen communication among employees along vertical, horizontal, and diagonal axes.